Harold Sleigh: History

-He left for Australia in 1888 and became involved in barge traffic on the rivers Murray and Darling.
+He left for Australia in 1888 and became involved in barge traffic on the Murray and Darling rivers.

 Shipping

 Sleigh owned the steamers Emu from 1891 and Ethel Jackson from 1892 or earlier.
-Both did service on the Darling River out of Bourke, New South Wales.
+Both operated on the Darling River out of Bourke.

 Around 1893 he began working for Harrold Brothers, ship brokers and owners of Melbourne, and while with that company he privately tendered for a contract in which his employers were interested.
 His resignation was accepted and well advertised.

-He won the contract, which was to carry coal from Newcastle, New South Wales for the Western Australian Government Railways for two years.
+He won the contract, which was to carry coal from Newcastle for the Western Australian Government Railways for two years.

 He took a six-month charter of SS Eskdale and two sister ships Tangier and Asphodel, which were more than capable of filling the contract, plus general cargo and passengers in steerage, for which there was a strong demand, especially to the goldfields.
-W. R. Cave of Adelaide acted as agent, then in August 1896 W. Howard Smith's recently (1890) formed Intercolonial Steamship Company took over the contract.
+William Cave of Adelaide acted as agent, then in August 1896 Howard Smith's recently (1890) formed Intercolonial Steamship Company took over the contract.